rrigato/architecture/the_mythical_man_month/second_edition.md

 - The problem with maitenance work is that often fixing one bug introduces another if you do not have a strong test suite for regression testing

 - The total number of modules increases linearly with each new feature realease, while the number of modules impacted/changed by each feature release increases exponentially over time

+# developer_tooling_ch12
+- sustained concentration reduces thinking time, one 4 hour block is more effective than 6 1 hour blocks spread throughout a day
+- it is important to have your local dev computer be able to consistently emulate your target prod environment across a team
+  - Does not need to perfectly emulate prod, but the local testing must be dependable/repeatable

+- Use a PR from the implementer to the architect to gate integration of components and the CI/CD pipeline merging from a dev branch to a master branch as marking the progression from feature branch to integration to release

+- Author mentions the IBM OS/360 documentation was 6 feet tall to demonstrate that the key to good docs is that they are modular
+- The user should have the option treat docs as a library, not trying to read everything, but able to easily find what they are looking for